-46. Excluded from the Settlement Class are (i) all Persons who are directors, officers, and agents of Meta or its subsidiaries and affiliated companies or are designated by Meta as employees of Meta or its subsidiaries and affiliated companies; and (ii) the Court, the Court's immediate family, and Court staff, as well as any appellate court to which this matter is ever assigned, and its immediate family and staff.

-- 47. Meta does not consent to certification of the Settlement Class (or to the propriety of class treatment) for any purpose other than to effectuate the settlement of this Action.
-Meta's agreement to provisional certification does not constitute an admission of wrongdoing, fault, liability, or damage of any kind to Settlement Class Representatives or any of the provisional Settlement Class Members. - 48.
-If this Settlement Agreement is terminated pursuant to its terms, disapproved by any court (including any appellate court), and/or not consummated for any reason, or the Effective Date for any reason does not occur, the order certifying the Settlement Class for purposes of effectuating the Settlement, and all preliminary and/or final findings regarding that class certification order, shall be automatically vacated upon notice of the same to the Court, the Action shall proceed as though the Settlement Class had never been certified pursuant to this Settlement Agreement and such findings had never been made, and the Action shall return to the procedural posture on March 3, 2022, in accordance with this Paragraph.
-No Party nor counsel shall refer to or invoke the vacated findings and/or order relating to class settlement or Rule 23 of the Federal Rules of Civil Procedure if this Settlement Agreement is not consummated and the Action is later litigated and contested by Meta under Rule 23 of the Federal Rules of Civil Procedure.
+- 33. The Parties further agree that the Court should make preliminary findings and enter the Preliminary Approval Order granting provisional certification of the Settlement Class subject to the final findings and approval in the Final Approval Order and Final Judgment, and appointing Settlement Class Representative as the Representative of the Settlement Class and Class Counsel as counsel for the Settlement Class. - 34.
+For purposes of the provisional certification, the Settlement Class shall be defined as follows: - All persons in the United States who made a purchase in Pokémon Go while under the age of 18. - 35.
+Excluded from the Settlement Class are (i) all Persons who are directors, officers, and agents of Niantic or its subsidiaries and affiliated companies or are designated by Niantic as employees of Niantic or its subsidiaries and affiliated companies; and (ii) the Court, the Court's immediate family, and Court staff, as well as any appellate court to which this matter is ever assigned, and its immediate family and staff. - 36.
+Niantic does not consent to certification of the Settlement Class (or to the propriety of class treatment) for any purpose other than to effectuate the settlement of this Action.
+Niantic's agreement to provisional certification does not constitute an admission of wrongdoing, fault, liability, or damage of any kind to Settlement Class Representative or any of the provisional Settlement Class Members. - 37.
+Class Notice will be provided via the following information posted on Class Counsel's website: the Settlement Agreement, Plaintiff's motion for preliminary approval, and plaintiff's motion for attorneys' fees and incentive awards (including any opposition and reply papers). - 38.
+If this Settlement Agreement is terminated pursuant to its terms, disapproved by any court (including any appellate court), and/or not consummated for any reason, or the Effective Date for any reason does not occur, the order certifying the Settlement Class for purposes of effectuating the Settlement, and all preliminary and/or final findings regarding that class certification order, shall be automatically vacated upon notice of the same to the Court, the Action shall proceed as though the Settlement Class had never been certified pursuant to this Settlement Agreement and such findings had never been made, and the Action shall return to the procedural posture as it existed on November 10, 2022, in accordance with this Paragraph.
+No Party nor counsel shall refer to or invoke the vacated findings and/or order relating to class settlement if this Settlement Agreement is not consummated and the Action is later litigated and contested by Niantic.